Laura Pausini (1995 album)

 Laura Pausini is a compilation album of Italian singer Laura Pausini's greatest hits and other selected tracks.
-It was released by CGD (Warner) Records for the anglophone market in 1995.
+It was released on May 11, 1995 by CGD (Warner) Records for the anglophone market.
 Although it is a compilation album, the track listing is very similar to her previous 1994 album of the same name, despite this album being primarily Italian.

 The album includes a little-known English version of Pausini's trademark song, La solitudine (in English, it was renamed "The Loneliness").